-Muirfield Golf Club: Scottish Course Votes To Admit Women Members
+Muirfield Golf Club: Scottish Course Votes to Admit Women Members

 So when will Muirfield’s first women golf club members be teeing up?
 With a waiting list for membership of over two years, women may still have to wait to play a first Muirfield tee shot.

-[Featured Image by Satit Srihin/Shutterstock]
+[Featured image by Satit Srihin/Shutterstock]